kellpossible/cargo-i18n/i18n-build/README.md

 ## Contributing

-Pull-requests are welcome, and you can also contribute to the localization of this library via [POEditor - i18n-build](https://poeditor.com/join/project/BCW39cVoco) or use your favourite `po` editor.
+Pull-requests are welcome, but for design changes it is preferred that you create an issue first to discuss it before implementation.
+You can also contribute to the localization of this library via [POEditor - i18n-build](https://poeditor.com/join/project/BCW39cVoco) or use your favourite `po` editor.

 To add a new language, you can make a request via a GitHub issue, or submit a pull request adding the new locale to [i18n.toml](https://github.com/kellpossible/cargo-i18n/blob/master/i18n.toml) and generating the associated new po files using `cargo i18n`.